-(e) A first degree student registered in a 9-units Thesis may be permitted to simultaneously register in at most 3 courses of at most 9 units total.
+A first degree student registered in a 9-units Thesis may be permitted to simultaneously register in at most 3 courses of at most 9 units total.
 Such courses are normally accounted under Open Electives category.

-Thesis and Seminar courses are permitted to be decoupled in the following situations:
+Thesis and Seminar courses are permitted to be decoupled in the following 6.17 situations:

-- when, his/her thesis and Seminar get separated because of the operation of consequential action of NC report on one of them while there is no need to register in the other (see 4.20 (d)); - (ii) when, in the case of a Ph.D. student, he is required to register in Seminar even before he is allowed to register in the Thesis course (see 8.16 (b)); - (iii) When, in the case of a Ph.D. student, he has been specially permitted to register during the summer term.
+- (i) when, his/her thesis and Seminar get separated because of the operation of consequential action of NC report on one of them while there is no need to register in the other (see 4.20 (d)); - when, in the case of a Ph.D. student, he is required to register in Seminar even (ii) before he is allowed to register in the Thesis course (see 8.16 (b)); - When, in the case of a Ph.D. student, he/she has been specially permitted to (iii) register during the summer term.

-Whenever a programme does not visualise Thesis or Seminar to be time 6.18 bound, the time schedule is made elastic until the original tasks in these courses are completed.
+Whenever a programme does not visualise Thesis or Seminar to be time bound, the time schedule is made elastic until the original tasks in these courses are completed.
 In such a situation, after the units attached to each course have been fulfilled the student will register in these courses for units as per clauses 8.16 (b) & 8.22.

-When Dean, AR is satisfied that the organisation of the Seminar is not 6.19 feasible, the student will register in Independent Study in lieu of Seminar for the same number of units.
+When Dean/Associate Dean, AGSR is satisfied that the organisation of the Seminar is not feasible, the student will register in Independent Study in lieu of Seminar for the same number of units.

-In the first two tiers, a student is assigned a topic of research as well as his/her supervisor by DCA giving due consideration to the student's preference, the research goals of the Institute and the equalisation of the work load of the supervisors.
-The decision of Dean AR shall be final.
+In the first two tiers, a student is assigned a topic of research as well as his/her supervisor by DCA giving due consideration to the student's preference, the research goals of the Institute, and the equalisation of the work load of the supervisors.
+The decision of Dean, AUGS (first degree thesis case) and Dean, AGSR (higher degree dissertation case) shall be final.

-While the student has to be in residence throughout the duration of the programme in the campus, Dean AR may, however, require him to do part or whole of his/her thesis course at any off- campus centres.
-In such a case, a supervisor can also be drawn from the host organisation.
+While the student has to be in residence throughout the duration of the programme on the campus, Dean, AUGS/AGSR may, however, require him/her to do part or whole of his/her thesis course at any off- campus centres.
+However, a supervisor of the candidate must be from the Institute.

-For the purpose of these regulations the thesis/dissertation are defined 6.22 as that coherent document which embodies the investigations on the completion of the work and which has been prepared with the approval of the supervisor and which is ready for submission to the examiners.
-In the first two tiers the student must submit to DCA, two typed copies of his/her thesis which should also incorporate a certificate from his/her supervisor stating that the work has been completed to the satisfaction of the supervisor.
+For the purpose of these regulations, the thesis/dissertation is defined as a coherent document that embodies the investigations on the completion of the work and which has been prepared with the approval of the supervisor and which is ready for submission to the examiners.
+In the first two tiers, the student must submit to DCA, two typed copies of his/her thesis/dissertation (along with its soft copy) which should also incorporate a certificate from his/her supervisor stating that the work has been completed to the satisfaction of the supervisor.
 The thesis must be written in English.
-For submission of thesis in the third tier and for the language in which it should be written see clauses 8.12.
+For submission of the thesis in the third tier and for the language in which it should be written see clauses 8.12.